bhisaac/5eFP/5eFP-SRD.md

 >>
 >> **_Heightened Spell._** When you cast a spell that forces a creature to make an ability check to resist its effects, you can spend 3 sorcery points to give one target of the spell disadvantage on its first ability check made against the spell.
 >>
->> **_Quickened Spell._** When you cast a spell that has a casting time of 1 action, you can spend 2 sorcery points to change the casting time to 1 bonus action for this casting.
+>> **_Quickened Spell._** Once per turn, when you take the Cast a Spell action with a spell with a casting time of 1 action, you can spend 2 sorcery points instead of discarding your action.
+If you use the Cast a Spell action again during the same turn, the spell must be a cantrip.
 >>
 >> **_Subtle Spell._** When you cast a spell, you can spend 1 sorcery point to cast it without any somatic or verbal components.
 >>